isaac868/DiscordBot/README.md

 # C++ Discord Bot
-A bot me and my friends are designing to manage our server
+A bot me and my friends are designing to manage our server.